 - Shrimp paste in oil is shrimp tomalley (fat) that has been cooked with some seasoning and herbs.
 See video for what the jar looks like.
 If using coconut rice, try to drain off most of the oil from the shrimp paste to avoid making the rice too oily.

-- To sub chicken, slice 8 oz (225 g) chicken breast or thighs into 1 cm strips, then marinate in 2 tsp soy sauce, ¼ tsp sugar, and 1 Tbsp water for at least 15 minutes.
+- To sub chicken, slice 8 oz (225 g) chicken breast or thighs into 1 cm strips, then marinate in 2 teaspoon soy sauce, ¼ teaspoon sugar, and 1 tablespoon water for at least 15 minutes.
 Cook it the same way as the shrimp.

 - Using coconut rice instead of plain rice in this dish adds a richness and makes the rice much easier to separate in the wok.
 The recipe for the coconut rice provided should yield just about the 375 g of cooked rice that you need.